tmscott88/GitLite/README.md

 - Install [PyInstaller](https://pyinstaller.org/en/stable/) using `pip`.
 See [here](https://pip.pypa.io/en/stable/installation/) if you do not already have `pip` installed with Python.
 - Based on your platfrm, run one of these command from the root directory of your Git repo to create a build.
 - Like most other Python projects, app dependencies are located in `requirements.txt`, or see `Help -> View App Dependencies` within the app.
+- (Optional, do at your own risk): Add `--noconfirm` to the end of the command chain to bypass the override warning.

 ### Windows & Linux (Recommended)

-`pyinstaller -F -n GitWriting --add-data "README.md;." --add-data "requirements.txt;." --recursive-copy-metadata readchar main.py`
+`pyinstaller -F -n GitWriting --add-data "gitwriting.ini;." --add-data "CHANGELOG.md;." --add-data "README.md;." --add-data "requirements.txt;." --recursive-copy-metadata readchar --recursive-copy-metadata pick main.py`

 ### macOS (NOT WORKING RIGHT NOW)

-`-w | --windowed | --noconsole` enables building an OSX `.app` bundle and Unix executable instead of a `console` document.
+`-w | --windowed | --noconsole` enables building an OSX `.app` bundle and Unix executable instead of a `console` document

-`pyinstaller -F -w -n GitWriting --add-data "README.md:." --add-data "requirements.txt:." --recursive-copy-metadata readchar main.py`
+`pyinstaller -F -w -n GitWriting --add-data "gitwriting.ini:." --add-data "CHANGELOG.md:." --add-data "README.md:." --add-data "requirements.txt:." --recursive-copy-metadata readchar --recursive-copy-metadata pick main.py`

 ## Default Configuration File